-Web 1.0 is the earliest version of the internet which is also known as web1.
-Web 1.0 has been available only for reading or Syntactic web.
-Most users were content consumers, while the makers were engineers who usually built websites delivering content delivered primarily in text or graphic format.
+Web 1.0 is the earliest version of the Internet, also known as Web1 or Syntactic Web.
+Web 1.0 has been available only for reading.
+Most users were content consumers, while the makers were engineers who usually built websites delivering content primarily in text or graphic format.
 Web 1.0 was produced in 1991 and existed till 2004.

 What is Web 2.0?

-We all have probably seen the web in its current version, known as Web 2.0, which has been estimated as the interactive read-write and social web.
-The key thing is that you don’t always need to have coding skills to participate in the creation process in the Web 2.0 universe.
-Many modern applications have been created in such a way that almost everyone can become a creator.
+We have probably seen the Web in its current version, Web 2.0, estimated as the interactive read-write and social web.
+The key is that you don’t always need coding skills to participate in the creation process in the Web 2.0 universe.
+Many modern applications have been created so that almost everyone can become a creator.

 Web 2.0 allows users to share their thoughts, create videos, and make them freely available to millions of others to watch, comment on, and interact with.
-For example, Youtube, Facebook, Instagram, Twitter as well as other social media are really great cases of Web 2.0 applications.
+For example, YouTube, Facebook, Instagram, Twitter, and other social media sites are great examples of Web 2.0 applications.

 What is Web 3.0?

-Web 3.0, also called Semantic Web or read-write-execute, is the last version that has existed since 2010 and allows for the web’s future.
-Since Web 3.0 uses Artificial Intelligence (AI) and Machine Learning (ML), the new version helps computers to easily analyze data almost in the human way.
-This aids intelligent generation as well as provides distribution of relevant content according to a user’s specific needs, offering a highly tailored user experience.
+Web 3.0, also called Semantic Web or read-write-execute, is the last version that has existed since 2010 and allows for the Web’s future.
+Since Web 3.0 uses artificial intelligence (AI) and machine learning (ML), the new version helps computers easily analyze data.
+This aids intelligent generation and distributes relevant content according to a user’s needs, offering a highly tailored user experience.

-Even though there are several differences between all these versions, decentralization is the key in both the latest ones.
+Even though there are several differences between all these versions, decentralization is the key in all of them.
 Today’s developers working with Web 3.0 rarely develop and deploy applications that run on a single server or store data in a common database.

-Most modern Web 3.0 applications are crafted on blockchains, which represent a decentralized network of numerous peer-to-peer nodes (servers).
-And these programs also got the name programs are known as decentralized apps (or shortly DApps), which are highly popular in the Web 3.0 community.
+Most modern Web 3.0 applications are crafted on blockchains, representing a decentralized network of numerous peer-to-peer nodes (servers).
+These programs also got the name programs are known as decentralized apps (or shortly DApps), which are highly popular in the Web 3.0 community.

 Below you will see key differences between all three versions: